fabric8io/agent-bond/fish-pepper/agent-bond/readme.md

+## Agent-Bond Options

+Agent bond itself can be influenced with the following environment variables:

 * **AB_OFF** : If set disables activation of agent-bond (i.e. echos an empty value).
 By default, agent-bond is enabled.
 * **AB_ENABLED** : Comma separated list of sub-agents enabled.
 Currently allowed values are `jolokia` and `jmx_exporter`.
   By default both are enabled.